TCLamnidis/BareBonesBash/README.md

 computer knows that `$FastQ` means "what is in the variable `FastQ`", thus seeing `~/BareBonesBash/ERR2020609.fastq.gz`.
-In the second part of the command (`~/BareBonesBash/FastQ.Portals`), there is no `$` in front of the sequence of letters `FastQ`, so the computer reads it as lettes and not the variable (which is what we wanted to happen).
+In the second part of the command (`~/BareBonesBash/FastQ.Portals`), there is no `$` in front of the sequence of letters `FastQ`, so the computer reads it as letters and not the variable (which is what we wanted to happen).

 preserve original file, so make symlink in new directory